U.S. companies hustle to re-staff, reopen after Sandy

-Drugmakers, heavily concentrated in New York and New Jersey, were also laid low by the storm.
-Novartis AG (NOVN.VX) said all offices in the area would remain closed Tuesday, as did top insulin maker Novo Nordisk.
+Drugmakers, heavily concentrated in New York and New Jersey, were laid low by the storm.
+Novartis AG (NOVN.VX) said all of its offices in the area were closed on Tuesday, as did insulin maker Novo Nordisk.
 (NOVOb.CO)

-GlaxoSmithKline Plc (GSK.L) said it had implemented a continuity plan to ensure medicines would continue to be distributed, especially given the numerous airport closures still in effect.
-But the company also said there was sufficient inventory in the supply chain to avoid serious disruptions.
+GlaxoSmithKline Plc (GSK.L) said it had implemented a continuity plan to ensure medicines would be distributed, especially given the numerous airport closures.
+The company also said there was sufficient inventory in the supply chain to avoid serious disruptions.

-Relatively high amounts of pharmaceuticals move by air, since drugs are light and high-value items, meaning companies like GSK have to arrange road transport in the meantime.
+Relatively high amounts of pharmaceuticals move by air, since drugs are light and high-value items, meaning companies like GSK have to arrange road transportation when air transportation is unavailable.

-(Reporting by Phil Wahba in New York and Jessica Wohl in Chicago; additional reporting by Martinne Geller, Lynn Adler, Alison Frankel and Eileen Daspin in New York, Toni Clarke in Boston, Ben Hirschler in London and Allison Martell in Toronto; writing by Ben Berkowitz and Patricia Kranz; editing by Matthew Lewis and David Gregorio)
+(Reporting by Phil Wahba in New York and Jessica Wohl in Chicago; Additional reporting by Martinne Geller, Lynn Adler, Alison Frankel, Eileen Daspin, Liana Baker, Jennifer Saba, Sinead Carew and Ernest Scheyder in New York, Lisa Beartlein in Los Angeles, Brad Dorfman in Chicago, Toni Clarke in Boston, Ben Hirschler in London and Allison Martell in Toronto; Writing by Ben Berkowitz and Patricia Kranz; Editing by Matthew Lewis, David Gregorio and Alden Bentley)

 - U.S. immigration protesters drop U.S. border blockade plan